LSTV-QA-Team/cy-pos-otc-functionality/README.md

 Refer to this documentation: https://docs.google.com/document/d/1bX36h95cgX7Mqdn1QZdE2f2wSbhrNXswnYyg2WMwtUg/edit?usp=sharinghttps://docs.google.com/document/d/1GJaahxFG0YPwrgBfpK_GkT9MVqJVylHN0a2P5nyB2p0/edit?usp=sharing

 ## Rules
-### Make sure that your code is working before pushing and pulling request!
+### Make sure your code is working before pushing or submitting a pull request!
 1. Ensure your new test scripts comply with our coding standards before submitting any changes.
 Make sure they meet the following criteria:
-    - Folder Structure: Organize files according to our project guidelines.
+   - **Folder Structure**: Organize files according to our project guidelines.
-    - File Naming: Use consistent naming conventions for all files.
+   - **File Naming**: Use consistent naming conventions for all files.
-    - Code Organization: Maintain a clean and logical structure in you code.
+   - **Code Organization**: Maintain a clean and logical structure in your code.
-    - Variable Naming: Follow established patterns for variables names.
+   - **Variable Naming**: Follow established patterns for variable names.

-Refer to this documentation:
+   Refer to this documentation for more information on the coding standards.

-2. Please follow the `Conventional Commits standard` for your commit messages e.g. `Add new feature` or `Fix typo`
+2. Please follow the `Conventional Commits standard` for your commit messages (e.g., `Add new feature` or `Fix typo`).